-Join Drew Falkman for an in-depth discussion in this video Introduction to Zend and Zend Studio, part of Flex 4.5 and PHP: Creating Data-Driven Applications.
+Join Drew Falkman for an in-depth discussion in this video Introduction to Zend and Zend Studio, part of Creating Data-Driven Applications with Flex 4.5 and PHP.

 Flash Builder 4.5 for PHP is made up of two very powerful IDEs: Flash Builder and Zend Studio.
 Existing Zend Studio users can upgrade by adding Flash Builder, and Flash Builder users can upgrade by adding Zend Studio.
 Because this course focuses primarily on the Flex side of things, we spend most of our time in Flash Builder, but let's take a look at what Zend Studio has to offer.
 Zend is a supported PHP framework.
 What this means is that it's an open-source product, but it's corporate friendly and it's corporate sponsored.

 So you have support, you have good documentation, you have flexible licensing via BSD or CLA, and you also have training and all kinds of other things that you'd expect from having corporate software.
 The Zend Framework is widely used in the PHP world.
 It contains not only the MVC Framework, but also a number of other APIs, including integration with third-party APIs like Google and Amazon and Yahoo, but also, support for searching feed generation, PDF generation, internationalization, caching, and of course AMF support, so we can call them through a remote object.